charanjot27/FinSim/README.md

 - Only 2 districts playable — Dalal Street routes through Wall Street scene
 - Mobile controls are keyboard-only — needs virtual joystick
 - No sound yet — add `Phaser.Sound` when you have audio assets

-## Credits / inspiration

-Built from the `FinSim_Ideation_Blueprint.docx` with design influence from Stardew Valley (movement feel), Bloomberg Terminal (chart density), and The Big Short (Echo Mode narrative structure).

 ## License